Data Quality Testing: Ways to Test Data Validity and Accuracy

-The test we perform will look at the values within the column holding the dealt hands, and asking, what is the probability this set came from the expected distribution?
+The test we perform will look at the values within the column holding the dealt hands and ask: What is the probability this set came from the expected distribution?

 Type 3: History-based set level sanity

-Just like statistical accuracy tests, we are looking at attributes of a set of records.
-Only in this case, we don’t have a real world source of truth to rely on.
+Just like statistical accuracy tests, we’re looking at the attributes of a set of records.
+In this case, we don’t have a real world source of truth to rely on.
 We have the history of the data set itself: the same data set as it evolved over time.

-Some examples of characteristics we can deduce from historical data:
+Some examples of characteristics we can deduce from historical data are: